Personal Information We May Collect

 We and our service providers may collect Personal Information in a variety of ways, including:

-- Through the Services: We may collect Personal Information through the Services, e.g., when you register to vote through the Websites, comment on our blog, sign up for a newsletter or make a donation.
+- Through the Services: We may collect Personal Information through the Services, e.g., when you register to vote through the Websites, verify whether or not you are already registered to vote, comment on our blog, sign up for a newsletter or make a donation.

 We may use Personal Information: